pdee/pdee/doc/commands-python-mode.rst

 -------
 Go to beginning one level below of compound statement or definition at point.

-If no statement or block below, but a delimited form --string or list-- go to it's beginning.
-Repeated call from there will behave like down-list.

 Returns position if successful, nil otherwise

 Referring python program structures see for example: